 Can such examples justify a general reduction of rates?

 Many people in Port Phillip are experiencing financial stress due to the deep recession flowing from the pandemic.
-The number of local residents on JobSeeker or JobKeeper has risen sharply.
 Many small businesses and local traders are facing a very uncertain future.
 Our arts communities have been devastated.
 Many people have been left behind by the federal government, including casual workers, international students, and temporary visa holders.

 Progressive Port Phillip argues that further rate relief should be provided for people doing it tough.
 This is far preferable to an across the board rate freeze, which would overwhelmingly benefit people who own the most expensive properties.